- 2 1/2 cups gluten-free all-purpose flour

 - 2 large eggs, beaten, room temperature

-- In a large mixing bowl, whisk the all-purpose gluten-free flour, xanthan gum (if using), baking powder, instant yeast, sugar, and salt together to combine.
+- Whisk Dry Ingredients: In a large bowl, whisk the all-purpose gluten-free flour, xanthan gum (if using), baking powder, instant yeast, sugar, and salt together to combine.

-- Transfer the dough to the prepared loaf pan and use a spatula to smooth out the top of the dough.
+- Transfer Dough to Pan: Transfer the dough to the prepared loaf pan and use a spatula to smooth out the top of the dough.

-- Bake Until Golden Brown: Once the dough is done rising, lace the loaf pan on the middle rack of the oven and bake for 40 minutes, tenting with aluminum foil for the last 10 minutes, until the top is golden brown and the loaf sounds hollow when tapped.
+- Bake Until Golden Brown: Once the dough is done rising, lace the loaf pan on the middle rack of the oven and bake for 50 minutes, until the top is golden brown and the loaf sounds hollow when tapped.

 - Remove Loaf from Oven: Remove the loaf from the oven and let it cool down for 10 minutes in the pan before removing it to finish cooling on a rack (this will prevent the bottom from getting soggy).
 If the bottom is not brown enough for your liking, let it bake bottom-side-up for another 10 minutes at 375F.

-- Allow the loaf to fully cool before slicing (this is important as the loaf may disintegrate if it’s still hot when you slice).
+- Cool Fully Before Slicing: Allow the loaf to fully cool before slicing (this is important as the loaf may disintegrate if it’s still hot when you slice).

 Gluten-Free Dough Consistency: Don’t be alarmed when you see that the dough doesn’t resemble normal wheat bread dough.
 Gluten-free dough will always be sort of wet and shapeless, just like cake batter.
 In fact, for gluten-free bread to come out moist and fluffy, the dough has to be wet, otherwise, the bread will be too dry.

-Pan Size Will Determine the Height of Bread: I like using a 9″ x 4″ loaf pan because the bread rises slightly more in this smaller pan.
+Pan Size Will Determine the Height of Bread: I like using an 8″ x 4″ loaf pan because the bread rises slightly more in this smaller pan.
 If you use a larger pan (such as a 9″ x 5″ pan), just note that the dough will spread out more and as a result will not rise as high compared to baking in a smaller pan.